Metrics Master Income Trust Reports NTA Update - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Metrics Master Income Trust announced an unaudited Net Tangible Asset Backing per share of $2.0118 as of October 28, 2025.
-This update reflects the trust’s ongoing efforts to balance target returns while preserving investor capital, highlighting its strategic positioning in the bank-dominated corporate loan market in Australia.
+Metrics Master Income Trust announced an unaudited Net Tangible Asset Backing per share of $2.0090 as of July 22, 2025.
+This update reflects the trust’s ongoing strategy to balance target returns with capital preservation, which may influence investor confidence and market positioning within the Australian corporate loan sector.

 More about Metrics Master Income Trust

-For a thorough assessment of MXT stock, go to TipRanks’ Stock Analysis page.
+For detailed information about MXT stock, go to TipRanks’ Stock Analysis page.